Dali Paris is a great place for art connoisseurs as it houses exclusive artworks from one of the greatest artists in art history– Salvador Dali.

 This museum, housed in the magnificent Hôtel Salé, a lavish 17th-century mansion, offers a glimpse into the legacy of an artistic genius and the transformative power of modern art.

-Embark on a self-guided tour of Montmartre, uncovering its picturesque corners and hidden streets at your own pace.
+With this combo ticket explore the Dali Paris and embark on a self-guided tour of Montmartre, uncovering its picturesque corners and hidden streets at your own pace.

 With your smartphone as your guide, the Rewind app will automatically trigger fascinating stories and facts along your itinerary.